-Sometimes however, people can constantly feel on edge and close to losing their temper.
-This can become a problem to both the person feeling this way and also to others in their life.
+Sometimes, however, constantly feeling angry, on edge and close to losing their temper can become a problem to both the person feeling this way and also to others in their life.

 Anger can be displayed in a lot of different ways, you might: